CGC Registry

 https://youtu.be/zPwSXfsT0-Q

-Looking at the marketplace, the highest reported sale on GPA of an Aquaman #1 is $38,400 for a 9.6 in August 2019, which is well over three times the registry points awarded.
+Looking at the marketplace, the highest reported sale on GPA of an Aquaman #1 is $45,600 for a 9.6 on January 11, 2024, which is over four times the 11,000 registry points awarded for that book.
+(I am happy to say that was our under copy.)
 The registry points for a couple of minor Aquaman keys, Issue #11, featuring the first appearance of Mera, and Issue #35, featuring the first appearance of Black Manta, also appear to be out of whack.
 In the case of Issue #11, the Pacific Coast copy graded 9.4 sold for $26,400 in August 2019 in a CC Auction, while that book receives just 630 registry points.
 Similarly, a 9.6 copy of Issue #35, again the Pacific Coast copy, but ranking second in the census, sold in June 2019 for $9,000, while that book receives just 500 registry points.

 While obviously there has never been a precise correlation between value and registry points, perhaps Aquamans deserve a little upward adjustment by CGC.